MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-hsmkey-to-hsmkey.md

     Then upload each trusted publishing domain (.xml) file, by using the [Import-AadrmTpd](/powershell/aadrm/vlatest/import-aadrmtpd) cmdlet.
 For example, you should have at least one additional file to import if you upgraded your AD RMS cluster for Cryptographic Mode 2.

-    To run this cmdlet, you will need the password that you specified earlier for each configuration data file, and the URL for the key that was identified in the previous step.
+    To run this cmdlet, you need the password that you specified earlier for each configuration data file, and the URL for the key that was identified in the previous step.

     For example, using a configuration data file of C:\contoso-tpd1.xml and our key URL value from the previous step, first run the following to store the password: